What is MCAS? A Clear guide to Mast Cell Activation Syndrome

 If you think about it, you have:

-• mast cells in almost every location in your body
+• Mast cells in almost every location in your body

-• over 200 types of mast cell receptors
+• Over 200 types of mast cell receptors

 On top of this, some of your 200 receptors may be hypersensitive.
 And some (but not necessarily all) of the 1000 mediators may be over released.